Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section B: Number of unique citing entities over publication years
+# Section B: Number of unique citing groups - mean and median
-The following figures track the mean and median numbers of unique citing entities over time and compares them across different OA categories.
+The following figures track the mean and median numbers of unique citing groups over time and compares them across different OA categories and for closed papers.
 For example, to calculate the number of unique citing countries for a particular paper, we count the number of (unique) countries for which its citing papers are affiliated to.
-The main point of interest here is that OA papers garners more unique citing entities almost consistently over time.
-Furthermore, papers that are Green OA garners the highest number of unique citing entities.
+The main finding here is that OA papers garners more unique citing groups almost consistently over time.
+Furthermore, papers that are Green OA garners the highest number of unique citing groups.
 We do note however that papers published Gold OA are also likely to be published Green OA.
 This means these papers potentially gets the benefits of both routes of OA.
-We also note that flat pattern for the median number of unique regions is the result of low number of possible regions, and a similar pattern is shown for the median number of citing fields due to most citations occurring within-field for a large portion of papers that have low citation counts.
+We also note that flat pattern for the median number of unique citing regions is the result of low number of possible regions, and a similar pattern is shown for the median number of unique citing fields due to most citations occurring within-field for a large portion of papers that have low citation counts.
 {% for group in ["Institutions","Countries","Subregions","Fields", "Regions"] %}
 {% set filename = "bar_uniq_cit_count_{}_mean.png" %} <img